brightdigit/brightdigit.com/Content/tutorials/swift-6-async-await-actors-fixes.md

 * **If `class` make it `actor` or `Sendable`**
 * **If `struct` make it `Sendable`**

 Of course there are exceptions to this rule and it helps to think about what it means by marking types as `Sendable`.
-If your type is simple structure with `Sendable` properties it's perfectly fine to make it `Sendable` as well.
+If your type is a simple structure with `Sendable` properties it's perfectly fine to make it `Sendable` as well.
 If your type is a complex class and can be entered simultaneously in any way, it becomes more complicated.
 You can either mark it as an `actor` which has [repercussions](#start-a-call) or recursively follow the rules stated above for its properties.

 By moving your classes to actor there are few restrictions: